qmilangowin/serverless-machine-learning-ex/README.md

   More info here: https://medium.com/@patrickmichelberger/how-to-deploy-a-serverless-machine-learning-microservice-with-aws-lambda-aws-api-gateway-and-d5b8cbead846

 You can try sending a `POST` request to the following endpoint that I have setup.
 See above for the JSON content to send in the `POST` request.
-This endpoint is a simple ML model running in AWS Lambda and will predict whether a person will purchase a car based on their salary and age:
+This endpoint is a simple ML model running in AWS Lambda and will predict whether a person will purchase a car based on their salary and age.
+Use Insomnia/Postman or CURL:

 https://3d8yngsqvh.execute-api.us-east-1.amazonaws.com/dev